 As of the report date, SAPA was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.

 THE SHAW GROUP

 Manufacturing facility

 Project announced in 2008

 Calcasieu Parish

 The Shaw Group (Shaw) committed to construct modular nuclear component facility in Lake Charles, Louisiana creating 1,420 new direct jobs with average salaries of \$50,000 by 2016.